How to Position your Barcode on the ProductBarcode Orientation Guide

 Books and Magazines

-Book ISBN barcodes should be printed on the lower right of the book’s back cover.
+Publishers commonly position book ISBN barcodes on the lower right corner of the book’s back cover.